MarcosTavar3s/LSTM_Classifier/README.md

 # Classification of Human Movements in Time Series Using Long Short-Term Memory (LSTM)
-This project evaluates the performance of a Long Short-Term Memomry (LSTM) architecture for human movement classification in the UCF50 dataset.
+This project evaluates the performance of a Long Short-Term Memory (LSTM) architecture for human movement classification in the UCF50 dataset.

 ## Introduction
+Human movements consist of actions that might not be classified properly just by one image.
+In this context, the main objective of ....

 ## Material and Methods